Undertale Yellow: Development and release

 Development on Undertale Yellow began in 2016 after Toby Fox, the creator of Undertale, gave the team permission, saying "Do what thou wilt".
 Created with the GameMaker Studio engine, the game was conceived by writer and composer Josiah R. Smith, known online as MasterSwordRemix.
 Its official announcement came in April 2016, accompanied by a trailer with an unspecified release date of "soonish."

 Over the course of development, several animators, artists, composers, and writers joined Team Undertale Yellow, ultimately forming a team of over twenty people.
 Although a winter 2022 release was originally planned, the game was eventually released for free on December 9, 2023.

 The Undertale Yellow Soundtrack consists of 135 tracks, mostly original compositions, though it also includes several tracks based on those from Undertale, sparking a debate over the game's usage of copyrighted material.
 Sebastian Wolff, the CEO of Materia Collective, which licenses the music of Undertale, criticized Team Undertale Yellow's approach to publishing their game's soundtrack.
 In a series of public Twitter posts, Wolff decried the team's use of Undertale musical motifs and requested to see the "defined permission that Toby granted 7 years ago" that would have allowed Team Undertale Yellow to use and remix Undertale's music.
 Wolff additionally made the promise that if Team Undertale Yellow was able to prove him wrong, he would donate $10,000 to them.
-In response, Fox stated that he had not given recent permission but criticized Wolff's handling of the situation as "extremely unprofessional."
+In response, Fox stated that he had not given permission until recently, but criticized Wolff's handling of the situation as "extremely unprofessional."
 As an apology, he donated $20,000 to Team Undertale Yellow's charity of choice, AbleGamers.